lexingxie/cmLab/content/compute-power_howto.md

   - Storage: See [Shared Storage](#Shared-Storage)
   - OS: [Ubuntu LTS](https://wiki.ubuntu.com/LTS)

-## Shared Storage
+## Disk space

+There are a few types of storage space available:

-There are SSDs installed in both `arco` and `braun` as /home or /, you are not recommend to use them due to their small capacities (except source code), instead, large datasets are recommended to be stored in the following shared storage:
+* There are SSDs installed in both `arco` and `braun` as /home or /, you are not recommend to use them due to their small capacities (except source code).

+* Static, backed up storage.
+These are intended for datasets and other persistent storage.
+Such as results to reproduce one of your papers, or critical processed data that will be very expensive to regenerate.
+Because of the mirrored backup and RAID redundancy, they are more expensive to obtain and maintain -- at a price of about 2.5TB per each TB we can use.

   - /data: (doesn't exist)
   - /data1: (doesn't exist)
   - /data2: 22 TB, hosted on NFS server `zion`, automatically mirrored nightly
   - /data3: 11 TB, hosted on NFS server `zion`, automatically mirrored nightly
   - /data4: 22 TB, hosted on NFS server `zion`, automatic back-up NOT YET UP

+* Local scratch space.
+These should host experiment dumps, temporary storage, and others.
   - /localdata: ~ 8.2 TB hosted on `arco`, ~ 7.3 TB hosted on `braun`, NO BACKUP

+* NCI storage -- there are ~17TB available on /gdata/, see below for instructions.

+## Code hosting and release

+We use github, bitbucket, or ANU gitlab.

+@swapnil - a few lines of github group account, and how it's intended to be used here?

 ## Software